AlcoholRehabHelp Logo

 Is Throwing Up Blood After Drinking Normal?

-Sometimes swallowed blood from a nosebleed can cause bloody vomit.
-Other times having a strong or forceful cough can put blood in your vomit.
-However, truly vomiting blood usually means something more serious and requires immediate medical attention.
+Sometimes, swallowed blood from a nosebleed can also cause bloody vomit.
+Other times, a strong or forceful cough can put blood in your vomit.
+However, truly vomiting blood means something more severe and requires immediate medical attention.

 Sponsored